jupyterhub/batchspawner/README.md

 Changed

+* PR #58 changes logic of port selection, so that it is selected *after* the singleuser server starts.
+This means that the port number has to be conveyed back to JupyterHub.
+This requires the following changes:
+  - `jupyterhub_config.py` *must* explicitely import `batchspawner.api`
+  - If you override `Spawner.cmd`, note that the default command is now `batchspawner-singleuser`, not the default `jupyterhub-singleuser`.
+This is to add a hook to report the port number back to the hub.
+  - If you have installed with `pip install -e`, you will have to re-install so that the new script `batchspawner-singleuser` is added to `$PATH`.
 * Update minimum requirements to JupyterHub 0.8.1 and Python 3.4.
 * Update Slurm batch script.
 Now, the single-user notebook is run in a job step, with a wrapper of `srun`.
 This may need to be removed using `req_srun=''` if you don't want environment variables limited.
 * Pass the environment dictionary to the queue and cancel commands as well.
 This is mostly user environment, but may be useful to these commands as well in some cases. #108, #111  If these envioronment variables were used for authentication as an admin, be aware that there are pre-existing security issues because they may be passed to the user via the batch submit command, see #82.